-These days, CBD intake options are practically endless.
-Tinctures, softgels, gummies and salves have all become household products and are great ways to incorporate CBD’s benefits into everyday life.
-Vaping CBD is also now an industry standard.
-Another less common method for accessing CBD that is quickly gaining ground is the CBD patch.
+These days, CBD intake options are beyond plentiful.
+Tinctures, softgels, gummies and salves have all become household products and are great ways to incorporate CBD's benefits into everyday life.
+A slightly less common method for accessing CBD but that is quickly gaining traction is the CBD patch.

 But what exactly is a CBD patch?